qentinelqi/qweb/CONTRIBUTING.md

 #### Local development tasks

-We use excellent [duty](https://github.com/pawamoy/duty) python package to run development tasks locally.
+We use [duty](https://github.com/pawamoy/duty) python package to run development tasks locally.
 You can see all defined development tasks with command:

 ```bash
 duty --list
 ```

 ##### Linting
-We use both *pylint* and *flake8* for linting.
+We use *ruff*, *pylint* and *flake8* for linting.
 To run these locally, run:

 ```bash
 duty lint